chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

     # Initial refinement of the mesh
     set initial refinement = 0

+    # Initial refinement of the mesh near user-specified boundaries
+    set initial boundary refinement = 0

+    # Lists of boundaries next to which the mesh should be refined.
+The list must contain integers separated by commas.
+    set boundaries refined = 0, 1

     # Indicates that the mesh is a simplex mesh
     set simplex            = false end